 - Engage in a one-to-one dialogue with their customers and respond to negative comments.

-- Invite some of the customers to join online communities or online forums and chat groups to probe into their expressed views
+- Invite some of the customers to join online communities or online focus groups to probe into their expressed views

 - Leverage positive sentiment in advertising

 - Operations can learn about and fix specific performance issues

 - Existing products can be improved, and new ones developed to meet customer needs